JohnRDOrazio/SimpleAPI/README.md

    ```

    Paste the contents of [SampleAPI.php](SampleAPI.php) into `MyApi.php` and adapt to your needs (changing the class name for starters),
-   or simply write from scratch your own API implementation using the `SimpleAPI` package:
+   or simply write from scratch your own API implementation using the `SimpleAPI` package, defining your API parameters (if any):
    ```php
    <?php
    use JohnRDOrazio\SimpleAPI\SimpleAPI;